 The main areas of implementation-defined behaviour relate to the connection between the JVM and the underlying operation systems, such as Windows, Unix, etc. File name conventions, use of file path separators, thread behaviours, and network access mechanisms may have different observable behaviours.

 For the instance of file path separators, an example of an area that is implementation defined are the two static variables in the java.io.File class, which will be used to make file path separation Java code platform independent.
 File.separator is the String value that an operating system uses to separate file paths.
-For instance, on Unix based systems, the a “/” is used, whereas on a Windows based system, a “\” is used.
+For instance, on Unix based systems, a “/” is used, whereas on a Windows based system, a “\” is used.
 In order to make code platform independent, when creating a file path, use:

 String filePath = "temp" + File.separator + "abcd.txt"